paylogic/codereview/README.rst

 FOGBUGZ_CI_PROJECT_FIELD_ID
    Fogbugz field id to get CI project field values.
 Used for mergekeepering process

+FOGBUGZ_APPROVED_TAG
+   Fogbugz case tag to set when the case is approved by the gatekeeper

 CODEREVIEW_IGNORED_FILES
    List of files to ignore when creating or updating the codereview issue